|Home > Advocacy Library > Letters to Wrightslaw > School Won't Allow Parent IEP Attachment|

 Use Appendix A as a Tool

-Appendix A is an appendix to the regulations that discusses IEP requirements, IEP teams, the parental role, and other issues in Q & A format.
+Appendix A was an appendix to the 1999 special education regulations that discusses IEP requirements, IEP teams, the parental role, and other issues in Q & A format.
+It was not re-issued with the 2006 regulations, however much of it is still valid in terms of the concepts.
 Here is what Appendix A says about your role:

 II.
 Involvement of Parents and Students